apache/openwhisk-deploy-kube/kubernetes/nginx/README.md

 kubectl -n openwhisk edit cm nginx -o yaml
 ```

-Kubernetes will then go through an update any deployed Nginx
+Kubernetes will then go through and update any deployed Nginx
 instances.
 Updating all of the keys defined in the nginx
 ConfigMap.